isomerpages/cris-scri/_anah-masterclass-2025-speakers/Assoc Prof Cheng Hsuan Tsai.md

 hypertension, and cardiovascular remodeling, with a particular focus on the clinical and pathophysiological implications of primary aldosteronism.
 He previously served as a visiting scholar at Brigham and Women’s Hospital, Harvard Medical School.
-Dr. Tsai has received multiple young investigator awards and has published extensively in leading journals, contributing to a deeper understanding of aldosterone-related cardiovascular disease.</p>
+Dr. Tsai has received multiple young investigators awards and has published extensively in leading journals, contributing to a deeper understanding of aldosterone-related cardiovascular disease.</p>
 <p></p>